mcdevzofcZour/heckeruwu/README.md

 #### Janus only

 In this option, only media server is installed.
-This option can be used if you already have a website where the aPuppet web application should be embedded.
+This option can be used if you already have a website where the Headwind Remote web application should be embedded.

 To implement this option, turn off certbot and nginx in `config.yaml`: